 Calculation of the statistics is performed in SUJBWAVGEN and associated subroutines.
-At the end of the calculation, a file called "wavelet.cv" is written, and the code stops a little inelegantly with an abort message.
+At the end of the calculation, a file called "wavelet.cv" is written.
 Note that calculation of the $J{\rm b}$ statistics is largely single-threaded.

 4.3.3 Input files